Quantum Lower Bounds for Finding Stationary Points of Nonconvex Functions: Quantum Lower Bound with Lipschitz -th Order Derivatives

 where $\alpha$ and $\beta$ are scaling constants, $U\in\mathbb{R}^{d\times T}$ with columns $\u^{(1)},\ldots,\u^{(T)}$ is an orthogonal matrix with $T\leq d$, and we assume throughout that $U$ is chosen uniformly at random from the space of orthogonal matrices $O(d,T)=\{U\in\mathbb{R}^{d\times T}\,|\,U^TU=I_T\}$.

-It is shown in \cite{carmon2020lower} that any random algorithm can ``discover" at most one coordinate $\u^{(i)}$ per query with high probability.
+It is shown in \citet{carmon2020lower} that any random algorithm can ``discover" at most one coordinate $\u^{(i)}$ per query with high probability.
 Quantitatively, for a random orthogonal matrix $U$, any sequence of bounded iterates $\{\x^{(t)}\}_{t\in\mathcal{N}}$ based on derivatives of $\tildef$ must satisfy $|\<\x^{(t)},\u^{(j)}\>|\leq0.5$ with high probability for all $t$ and $j>t$.
-Then by \lem{fT-large-gradient} in \append{existing-lemmas}, with high probability $\|\nabla\tildef(\x^{(t)})\|$ would be large for any $t\leq T$, and thus the lower bound on randomized algorithms with access to bounded iterates can be obtained.
-Further, Ref.~\cite{carmon2020lower} showed that the boundedness of the iterates can be removed by composing $\tildef$ with a soft projection to reach a lower bound for general unbounded iterates, and the query lower bound $\Omega\big(\Delta L_p^p\epsilon^{-(1+p)/p}\big)$ can be obtained for all randomized classical algorithms with access to $p$-th-order derivatives.
+Then by \lem{fT-large-gradient} in \append{existing-lemmas}, with high probability $\|\nabla\tildef(\x^{(t)})\|$ is large for any $t\leq T$, and thus establishes the lower bound on randomized algorithms with access to bounded iterates.
+Moreover, \citet{carmon2020lower} showed that the boundedness of the iterates can be removed by composing $\tildef$ with a soft projection to reach a lower bound for general unbounded iterates, and the query lower bound $\Omega\big(\Delta L_p^p\epsilon^{-(1+p)/p}\big)$ can be obtained for all randomized classical algorithms with access to $p$-th-order derivatives.